A MOST UNUSUAL CHRISTMAS EVE (The story of a little boy named David)

 ABOUT THE AUTHOR

 ERNEST KNOWLES is a retired Alumni Distinguished Undergraduate Professor at North Carolina State University.
 He holds a Ph.D. in Physical Oceanography and joined the faculty at North Carolina State University in 1970.
-Though retired, he continues teaching Oceanography during summer school, and each semester in his internet course.
-He is married with six children, twenty grandchildren and twenty-six great-grandchildren, and lives with his wife Patricia in Raleigh, NC.
+Though retired, he continued to teach Oceanography during summer school, and each semester in his internet course until Fall Semester, 2023.
+He is married with six children, twenty grandchildren and twenty-nine great-grandchildren, and lives with his wife Patricia in Raleigh, NC.

 ABOUT THE ARTIST